Connect with others who understand.

 Written by Dawn Ferchak

-Why Can Methotrexate Cause Hair Loss?
+Why Does Methotrexate Hair Loss Happen?

-If you are losing hair or are concerned about hair care while taking methotrexate, talk with your rheumatologist or health care professional.
-They can determine whether the drug is to blame and, if so, may recommend reducing your dosage or changing medications.
-They may refer you to a specialist, such as a dermatologist, to rule out other potential causes of hair loss.
-You may also be advised to take folic acid supplements.
-Although supplementation hasn’t been found to promote hair growth, it may help reduce some of methotrexate’s side effects.
+If you are losing hair or are concerned about hair care while taking methotrexate, talk with your rheumatologist or another healthcare professional.
+They can figure out whether the drug is to blame and, if so, may recommend reducing your dosage or changing medications.

-As the Arthritis Foundation notes, you should talk with your health care provider immediately if you start to see large clumps of hair fall out during washing or combing or if you develop patchy or sudden hair loss.
+As the Arthritis Foundation notes, you should talk with your healthcare provider immediately if you start to see large clumps of hair fall out during washing or combing, or if you develop patchy or sudden hair loss.

 Caring for Your Hair While on Methotrexate